Hong Kong China Temple

 Total Floor Area:21,744 square feet

 The Hong Kong China Temple is located in the quiet residential district of Kowloon Tong, a suburb of Hong Kong on the Kowloon Peninsula.
-The temple proper occupies the top three levels of the building while a chapel and apartments for the temple president and mission president take up the two levels below the temple.
-Under the plaza level is the baptistry and underground parking facility.
 The striking edifice, characterized by Hong Kong colonial architecture, features high arching windows, ornamented walls, and a gold dome supporting the single spire and gold-leafed angel Moroni statue.
-Across the street from the temple is a three-story Church facility housing a meetinghouse, mission offices, patron housing, and a distribution services store.
+Across the street from the temple is a three-story Church facility housing a meetinghouse, mission offices, housing facilities, and a distribution center.

-The Hong Kong China Temple was the first multipurpose temple built by the Church, as envisioned and sketched by President Gordon B. Hinckley in the nighttime hours following a pleading prayer.
+The Hong Kong China Temple was the first multipurpose temple built by the Church, as envisioned and sketched by President Gordon B. Hinckley in the nighttime hours following a pleading prayer for inspiration.

 The Hong Kong China Temple was originally named the Hong Kong Temple.